Cat love | Sad to happy here | Help from Vet

 So, floor-bound was he

-A couple of weeks later
+A couple of weeks later and slowly my boy was getting better

-And the veterinary
+And the veterinary, you wonder?

 Well, I’m as chuffed as he